Scripture to read: Matthew 24 & 25, Mark 13, Luke 21

 “Then I saw another angel flying in the midst of heaven, having the everlasting gospel to preach to those who dwell on the earth— to every nation, tribe, tongue, and people” Revelation 14:6

-NOW Jesus moves into the future end time, confirming the vision he gave Daniel back in the sixth century BCE.
+NOW Jesus moves into the future "end of age", confirming another vision he gave Daniel back in the sixth century B.C.
 Notice that this verse says it will be "sealed" until the "end".
-This is why Daniel 12 was planted into Revelation's sealed scroll proving it is to be included in end time prophecy.
+This is why chapter 12 of Daniel can be found in the chapter 12 sealed scroll of Revelation.

 “Go thy way, Daniel: for the words are closed up and sealed till the time of the end.”
 Daniel 12:9